karl1424/hex_game_project_02122/README.md

 - Apache Maven 3.9.9
 - g++ 15.1.0
 - Visual Studio Code
+But later versions might work as well.

-You can donwload Java from Oracle.
+You can download Java from Oracle.
 Remember to add the jdk-23 folder (NOT the bin) to the JAVA_HOME system variable.

-You can download Maven from the following website: https://maven.apache.org/download.cgi Download the zip-file and unpack the content.
+You can download Maven from the following website: https://maven.apache.org/download.cgi Download the bin.zip-file and unpack the content.
 Add the bin folder to your PATH-variables.

 To download jSpace go to: https://github.com/pSpaces/jSpace Download the zip file.
 Unpack the content and add the bin folder to your PATH-variables.
-Open the terminal and navigate into the unpacked folder named jSpace-master.
+Open the terminal and navigate into the unpacked folder named jSpace-master containing the pom.xml file.
 Here you should run the following commands:
 - mvn clean verify
 - mvn install

 To download C++ go to: https://winlibs.com/
 Click on "Download it here".
 Unpack the content and add the bin folder to your PATH-variables.

 Open the project in your Visual Studio Code.
-Install the extension packs "Maven for Java" and "Extension Pack for Java".
+Install the extension pack "Extension Pack for Java".

 To run the project without Online Multiplayer go to the following in the left side bar: